vishal-biyani/salsstack-cluster/docs/pillar/README.md

 ## Assign

-The pillar data is exposed to the nodes that need it.
-This way the data is available only on a need basis and also is much more managable.
-To enable this
+The pillar data should be exposed to the nodes that need it.
+This way the data is available only on to nodes that need it and also is much more managable.
+To achieve this, we can use role based grain filter and only expose the desired pillar data to a set of nodes.
+For example:

 ```
   'G@roles:redis':